Forex Trading Psychology

 Since the internet revolution, everyone has access to online trading.
 The internet is an incredible means to connect virtually, but, unfortunately, it doesn’t end up linking us emotionally.
 More recently, traders who previously commuted to offices and spent their days surrounded by co-workers are relegating themselves to a space in their homes.

 It’s very typical to hear of a trader passing several days or weeks without making physical contact with another person.
-High volumes of trading alone in an office can lead to the loss of key qualities.
+High volumes of trading alone at home can lead to the loss of key qualities.
 These qualities can develop when working in an organization with colleagues.

 - Guidelines from a more experienced colleague – You may leave much behind during the switch from office to working from home.
 The apparent change is having no coworkers and mentors to lean on for advice and education.